cloudfoundry-community/redis-boshrelease/examples/apply_specs/README.md

 # Example apply_spec.yml

 This folder contains example specs for a bosh agent `apply` message.
+You could apply this to a blank bosh VM, for example one created using [bosh_agent chef cookbook](https://github.com/cloudfoundry-community/chef-bosh_agent).

 The blobstore references match to an example deployment of the release and may not match to your deployment.